This blog may contain affiliate links. Read our disclosure policy for more info.

 In all honesty, if by this point you are really tired you can end the hike here.
 The views from this first viewpoint are amazing, and the next half of the Ha Ling Peak hike is even harder than the first half – don’t say I didn’t warn you!

-Related Read: If you want some other great photo locations in the area, check our blog about the most Instagrammable places in Banff and surrounds!
+Related Read: If you want some other great photo locations in the area, check out our blog about the most Instagrammable places in Banff National Park!

 Staircase to the Ha Ling Saddle